mike-ward/mike-ward.github.io/_posts/2008-11-22-freesnap-1-5-beta-3-released.md

 ---
 layout: post
-title:  FreeSnap 1.5 Beta 3 Released
+title: 'FreeSnap 1.5 Beta 3 Released'
 ---
 ![](/cdn/images/blog/FreeSnap1.5Beta_117EF/beta.jpg) You can read about the new features in my earlier blog posts.